-Jamestown Family Health Clinic is searching for a full-time Licensed Clinical Social Worker (LCSW) to join our growing Behavioral Health team!
+Jamestown Family Health Clinic is searching for a part-time Licensed Clinical Social Worker (LCSW) to join our growing Behavioral Health team!

 The LCSW will consider social determinants of health to develop comprehensive care plans in treating complex medical patients in an outpatient setting.
 This position works closely with Family Medicine physicians and advanced care practitioners to assist in the diagnosis and treatment plans for behavioral health (BH) conditions.
 The LCSW credentialed BH counselor will work directly with patients in one to one BH counseling visits to provide long-term goals focused on improving quality of life, incorporating treatment for behavioral health diagnoses, and offering non-pharmacological and complementary options for symptom management.
 Our clinic population leans heavily towards the treatment of older adults but includes adolescents, teens, and younger adults.